yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2020/index.md

 Some users have been reporting input latency, so [Tobi](https://github.com/FearlessTobi) decided to [test some changes](https://github.com/yuzu-emu/yuzu/pull/4643) and see if the situation improves.
 To further help on this issue if you experience it, be sure to enable `Radeon Anti-Lag` or `Nvidia Ultra-Low Latency` in your respective driver control panel.

-Now [Gamecube controllers will be autoconfigured!](https://github.com/yuzu-emu/yuzu/pull/4618) Thanks to work done by [Naii the Baf](https://github.com/german77), now the Gamecube Adapter controllers will show up as devices in the input window, and their buttons will be mapped automatically.
+Now [Gamecube controllers will be autoconfigured!](https://github.com/yuzu-emu/yuzu/pull/4618) Thanks to work done by [german77](https://github.com/german77), now the Gamecube Adapter controllers will show up as devices in the input window, and their buttons will be mapped automatically.

 `Clubhouse Games: 51 Worldwide Classics` now manages to boot and with a save, load the board games.
 [Morph](https://github.com/Morph1984) managed this by [implemention the `Get/SetNpadHandheldActivationMode` function](https://github.com/yuzu-emu/yuzu/pull/4683).
 The game will render almost everything in black for now, so don't consider it playable yet.